Skip to main content

 Your state's tax treatment of S-Corps can significantly affect the math.
 Here's a quick overview of states that create complications:

-California: $800 minimum franchise tax for LLCs and S-Corps, plus a 1.5% income tax on S-Corp net income.
+California: Per the California Franchise Tax Board, there is an $800 minimum franchise tax for LLCs and S-Corps, plus a 1.5% income tax on S-Corp net income.
 This is on top of personal income tax on pass-through income.
 The 1.5% tax is unique to California and reduces S-Corp savings.

 New York: S-Corps pay a fixed dollar minimum tax based on New York receipts, ranging from $25 to $4,500.
 New York City adds its own business tax.
 The combined burden can be substantial.

-Texas: No personal income tax, but Texas has a franchise (margin) tax that applies to most business entities, including S-Corps.
+Texas: No personal income tax, but per the Texas Comptroller, Texas has a franchise (margin) tax that applies to most business entities, including S-Corps.
 The tax is 0.375% for qualifying wholesalers/retailers and 0.75% for other businesses, on revenue above $2.47 million (2026 projected threshold).

 New Hampshire: Taxes business profits at 7.5% for most entities, including S-Corps passing through income.